How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 How much is concrete per yard in Cincinnati?

-Ready-mix concrete delivery in Cincinnati ranges from $140 to $180 per cubic yard in 2026, within the national $120 to $210 range Angi reports.
-A standard 24x24 driveway uses roughly 8 cubic yards of concrete, so material alone runs about $1,120 to $1,440 on that job size.
+Ready-mix concrete delivery in Cincinnati ranges from $140 to $180 per cubic yard in 2026 for a standard 4,000 PSI residential mix, within the national $120 to $210 range Angi reports.
+A standard 24x24 driveway uses roughly 8 cubic yards of concrete, so material alone runs about $1,120 to $1,440 on that job size before labor or sub-base prep gets factored in.

 Is a concrete driveway worth the price in Cincinnati?